nika-doroshkevich/OAIP_Labs_1_Semester/README.md

-# :pushpin: This is my labs in Delphi 7 for the subject "Fundamentals of Algorithmization and Programming (Part 1)"
+# :pushpin: These are my labs in Delphi 7 for the subject "Fundamentals of Algorithmization and Programming (Part 1)"

 I did these labs in the first year of university in the first semester.